Jules Bernardet

 Jules Bernardet (born 2000) is a French slalom canoeist who has competed at the international level since 2018.

+He won two medals in the C1 team event at the ICF Canoe Slalom World Championships with a gold in 2023 and a silver in 2026.

-He won a gold medal in the C1 team event at the 2023 World Championships in London.
+He also won a gold medal in the C1 team event at the 2026 European Championships in Ivrea.